Note: see session law sections for effective dates.

 Farmed Cervidae must be confined in a manner designed to prevent escape.
 All perimeter fences for farmed Cervidae must be at least 96 inches in height and be constructed and maintained in a way that prevents the escape of farmed Cervidae or entry into the premises by free-roaming Cervidae.
 After July 1, 2019, all new fencing installed and all fencing used to repair deficiencies must be high tensile.
 By December 1, 2019, all entry areas for farmed Cervidae enclosure areas must have two redundant gates, which must be maintained to prevent the escape of animals through an open gate.
 If a fence deficiency allows entry or exit by farmed or wild Cervidae, the owner must repair the deficiency within a reasonable time, as determined by the Board of Animal Health, not to exceed 45 days.
 If a fence deficiency is detected during an inspection, the facility must be reinspected at least once in the subsequent three months.
 The farmed Cervidae owner must pay a reinspection fee equal to one-half the applicable annual inspection fee under subdivision 7a for each reinspection related to a fence violation.
 If the facility experiences more than one escape incident in any six-month period or fails to correct a deficiency found during an inspection, the board may revoke the facility's registration and order the owner to remove or destroy the animals as directed by the board.
 If the board revokes a facility's registration, the commissioner of natural resources may seize and destroy animals at the facility.

 Farmed Cervidae are subject to this chapter and the rules of the Board of Animal Health in the same manner as other livestock and domestic animals, including provisions related to importation and transportation.
+The board shall allow the movement of Cervidae from a Cervidae farm located within a chronic wasting disease management or endemic zone if the Cervidae have tested negative for chronic wasting disease with an antemortem test validated by the United States Department of Agriculture and the herd has met other movement requirements as set by the board.

 (a) Farmed Cervidae must be identified by means approved by the Board of Animal Health.
 The identification must include a distinct number that has not been used during the previous three years and must be visible to the naked eye during daylight under normal conditions at a distance of 50 yards.
 White-tailed deer must be identified before October 31 of the year in which the animal is born, at the time of weaning, or before movement from the premises, whichever occurs first.
 Elk and other cervids must be identified by December 31 of the year in which the animal is born or before movement from the premises, whichever occurs first.
 As coordinated by the board, the commissioner of natural resources may destroy any animal that is not identified as required under this subdivision.